ECAP5/ECAP5-BSOM/docs/src/arch/3_requirements.rst

 FPGA
 ----

-.. todo:: Add current capacities for FPGA supply voltages

-Supply Voltages
-^^^^^^^^^^^^^^^
+Operating Conditions
+^^^^^^^^^^^^^^^^^^^^

 .. requirement:: D_FPGA_01
+   :derivedfrom: U_FPGA_01

+   A power estimation for the FPGA supply voltages shall be performed.

+.. requirement:: D_FPGA_02
    :rationale: This corresponds to a 5% precision around 1.1V.
    :derivedfrom: U_FPGA_01

    The VCC supply voltage shall be within 1.045V and 1.155V.

-.. requirement:: D_FPGA_02
+.. requirement:: D_FPGA_03
    :rationale: This corresponds to a 5% precision around 2.5V.
    :derivedfrom: U_FPGA_01

    The VCCAUX supply voltage shall be within 2.375V and 2.625V.

-.. requirement:: D_FPGA_02
+.. requirement:: D_FPGA_04
    :derivedfrom: U_FPGA_01

    The VCCAUX supply voltage ramp shall not exceed 30mV/us during power-up.

-.. todo:: IO Supply voltages are defined when pinout complete

-.. requirement:: D_FPGA_01
+.. requirement:: D_FPGA_05
    :derivedfrom: U_FPGA_01

-   VCCIO[1:7] supply voltages shall be between 1.14V and 3.465V.
+   VCCIO[0:8] supply voltages shall be between 1.14V and 3.465V.

-.. note:: VCCIO[1:7] supply voltages are defined in the design section based on the FPGA pinout.
+.. note:: Specific VCCIO[0:8] supply voltages are defined in the design section based on the FPGA pinout.

-.. todo:: Junction temperature

-.. requirement:: D_FPGA_03
+.. requirement:: D_FPGA_06
    :derivedfrom: U_FPGA_01

    The VCCA SerDes supply voltage shall be within 1.045V and 1.155V.
 A linear regulator shall be used to generate this supply voltage to provide a quiet and isolated supply.

-.. requirement:: D_FPGA_03
+.. requirement:: D_FPGA_07
    :derivedfrom: U_FPGA_01

    The VCCAUXA SerDes supply voltage shall be within 2.374V and 2.625V.
-This supply shall be generated independantly from VCCAUX.
+This supply can be tied to VCCAUX.

-.. requirement:: D_FPGA_03
+.. requirement:: D_FPGA_08
    :derivedfrom: U_FPGA_01

    The VCCHTX SerDes supply voltage shall be within 1.045V and 1.155V.

-.. todo:: Analyze the SerDes datasheet for details on the supply voltages
+This supply shall be tied to the linear regulator output of VCCA through a filtering circuit.

-.. requirement:: D_FPGA_01
+.. requirement:: D_FPGA_09
    :derivedfrom: U_FPGA_01

+   The VCCHRX SerDes supply voltage shall be within 1.045V and 1.155V.
+This supply shall be tied to the linear regulator output of VCCA through a filtering circuit.

+.. requirement:: D_FPGA_10
+   :derivedfrom: U_FPGA_01

    Power supply ramp rate for all supplies shall not exceed 10V/ms.

-.. requirement:: D_FPGA_01
+.. requirement:: D_FPGA_11
    :derivedfrom: U_FPGA_01

-   The following power-up sequence of supply voltages shall be implemented : VCCIO*, VCCAUX, VCC.
+   The following power-up sequence of supply voltages shall be implemented : VCCIO*, VCC/VCCA/VCCH*, VCCAUX/VCCAUXA.

 .. note:: The current requirement for the FPGA supply voltages is not defined in the FPGA datasheet.
 A power estimation is performed in the design section to provide upper current bounds.

 .. todo:: Add SerDes supply voltages to the power-up sequence

+.. requirement:: D_FPGA_12
+   :derivedfrom: U_FPGA_01

+   The FPGA junction temperature shall not exceed 85°C.

 Configuration
 ^^^^^^^^^^^^^

 As the FPGA sysCONFIG configuration is MSPI, only requirements targetting this configuration method are outlined.

-.. requirement:: D_FPGA_01
+.. requirement:: D_FPGA_13
    :derivedfrom: U_FPGA_01

    4.7kohms pull-up resistors shall be placed between the following signals and VCCIO8: TDI, TMS, TDO.

-.. requirement:: D_FPGA_01
+.. requirement:: D_FPGA_14
    :derivedfrom: U_FPGA_01

    A 4.7kohms pull-down resistor shall be placed between TCK and GND.

-.. requirement:: D_FPGA_01
+.. requirement:: D_FPGA_15
    :derivedfrom: U_FPGA_01

    4.7kohms pull-up resistors shall be placed between the following signals and VCCIO8: PROGRAMN and INITN.

-.. requirement:: D_FPGA_01
+.. requirement:: D_FPGA_16
    :derivedfrom: U_FPGA_01

    A 10kohms pull-up resistor shall be placed between CSSPIN and VCCIO8.

-.. requirement:: D_FPGA_01
+.. requirement:: D_FPGA_17
    :derivedfrom: U_FPGA_01

    A 1kohms pull-up resistor shall be placed between MCLK and VCCIO8.

-.. requirement:: D_FPGA_01
+.. requirement:: D_FPGA_18
    :derivedfrom: U_FPGA_01

    10kohms pull-up resistors shall be placed between CFG[2:0] and VCCIO8 when the configuration bit shall be 1.
 CFG[2:0] shall be directly connected to GND otherwise.

 SerDes
 ^^^^^^

+.. requirement:: D_FPGA_19
+   :derivedfrom: U_FPGA_01

+   SerDes signals shall be impedance matched to 50ohms.

 Flash
 -----